Kumudini Tyagi: Education

-Kumudini completed her ICSE (Class X) from St. Paul's Academy, Rajnagar, and her CBSE (Class XII) from Ch.Chhabil Dass Public School.
+Tyagi completed her ICSE (Class X) from St. Paul's Academy, Rajnagar, and her CBSE (Class XII) from Ch.Chhabil Dass Public School.
 She earned her Bachelor of Technology in Computer Science from ABES Engineering College while topping the college.
 She was passionate about joining the defence forces, and the tragic 2015 incident in which Kiran Shekhawat was martyred, impacted her deeply.
 She went on to be commissioned into the Navy in December 2018, even though she had a very lucrative alternate job offer.
 Her family describes her as a studious, but fit girl.